PowerShell/vscode-powershell/docs/troubleshooting.md

 This document contains troubleshooting steps for commonly reported issues when using the PowerShell extension for Visual Studio Code.

-## Mac OS X
+## macOS (OS X)

 ### 1. PowerShell IntelliSense does not work, can't debug scripts

-The most common problem when the PowerShell extension doesn't work on Mac OS X is that OpenSSL is not installed.
+The most common problem when the PowerShell extension doesn't work on macOS is that OpenSSL is not installed.
 You can check for the installation of OpenSSL by looking for the following files: